IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Conclusions

 \section{Conclusions}

 This paper introduces IML-ViT, the first image manipulation localization model based on ViT.
-Extensive experiments on five public datasets demonstrate that IML-ViT achieves SoTA performance and generalization ability, validating the reliability of the three core elements of the IML task proposed in this study: high resolution, multi-scale, and edge supervision.
+Extensive experiments on three mainstream protocols demonstrate that IML-ViT achieves SoTA performance and generalization ability, validating the reliability of the three core elements of the IML task proposed in this study: high resolution, multi-scale, and edge supervision.
 Further, IML-ViT proves the effectiveness of self-attention in capturing non-semantic artifacts.
-Its simple structure also makes it a promising benchmark in this field.
+Its simple structure makes it a promising benchmark for IML.